A retired Master Jeweler and a Smith for 7 years

 Alabama Medieval Fantasy Festival

 Has 3 amazing living history sections.
 Section 1 contains the Joust, Falconry shows, glass blowing, basket weaving, Goat milk soap demos and ribbon weaving.
-Section 2 holds Viking Story Teller, forge, potter, Norman encampment and traditional harpist, section 3 has woodworking, historic cooking and baking demos and talks on medieval manners and more.
+Section 2 holds Viking Story Teller, forge, potter, Norman encampment and traditional harpist, section 3 has woodworking, the Tapeworm Project, historic cooking and baking demos and talks on medieval manners and more.
 This is a partial list of our wonderful educational historians, we hope that you will wander the entire festival site and find your favorites!